comp1100/comp1100.github.io/_sources/workshops/Week_7_prototyping.md

 <p style="text-align:center; font-weight:bold;"> Devices closed for this exercise </p>

-Now that each team has a prototype, two members of the team will take this to one other team, ask **each person** in that other team  to use it to complete the tasks of sending photos, receiving photos, and sending notifications.
+Now that each team has a prototype, two members of the team will take this to one other team, ask **each person** in that other team  to use it to complete the tasks of sending photos, receiving photos, and notifications.

 Watch how the other team uses your paper prototype and see if there are design choices that would improve it.